 Targeted small group sessions in English, Maths and selected vocational programmes will be delivered through the Additional Learning Support (ALS) team, and subject specific catch-up sessions will be offered through the curriculum for eligible students.
 Groups would usually be a maximum of 5 students.

 Where the tuition is in respect of English and Maths, priority will be given to those students who had not achieved a GCSE grade 5 in those subjects.
-Where the extra support and tuition is in respect of other subject areas the students supported will be those that had not achieved GCSE grade 4 or above in either English or Maths.
+Where the extra support and tuition is in respect of other subject areas the students supported will be those that students where their academic progress has been significantly impacted by the pandemic.

-The ALS team will also have particular regard to the needs of students with special educational needs (SEND), particularly where they have experienced additional disruption to learning as a result of their specific needs and disabilities.
+All staff involved in the delivery of this support will have regard to the needs of students with special educational needs (SEND), particularly where they have experienced additional disruption to learning as a result of their specific needs and disabilities.